FortinetCloudCSE/fortiweb-security-foundations-201/content/06chapter/02Task2/index.md

 Use the following values for the remaining options:

   - Duration: 30M
-  - Target 30
+  - Target RPS: 30
   - Workers: 20
   - Attack mix percentage: **0**  (We are building the model only with legitimate traffic.)
   - Use /rest/products/search? q= ... : n
   - Skip TLS verification: n
-  - Per- request timeoue : 10s
+  - Per- request timeout : 10s
   - Verbose sample logging: y

 {{< notice >}}